 How much does a CEU bachelor’s degree program cost?

 Tuition for each of CEU’s bachelor’s degree programs is 7,000 EUR per year.
 This does not include the application fee, student enrollment fee, accommodation, or living expenses, but CEU will cover the cost of health insurance for you!
 Click here for more information.
 There are scholarship opportunities available with CEU and from other organizations.
-Ready to apply?
-Click here We hope to #SeeUatCEU!
+Want to know more?
+SIGN UP HERE and stay in the know about everything admissions-related at CEU.
+We hope to #SeeUatCEU!